 - Too little event work reduces performance readiness

-Periodization ensures that training stress increases strategically and recovery is built into the system.
+Periodization makes sure your training stress increases strategically and recovery is built into the system.

 Event-Specific Periodization

-Because Strongman competitions vary, programming must adapt to the events being trained.
+Because strongman competitions vary, your programming has to adapt to the events you are training.
+For example:

 - Stone-focused competitions require more loading practice